Thaddeus Kosciusko Bridge

 Overview

-Built in 1959, the Thaddeus Kosciusko Bridge carries Interstate 87, better known as the Adirondack Northway, over the Mohawk River.
-The Thaddeus Kosciusko Bridge is actually two bridges,
+Built in 1959, the Thaddeus Kosciusko Bridge carries Interstate 87,

 one for each direction of travel on Interstate 87, northbound and southbound.